Skip to content

 This function uses a information criterion to determine the model size.
 'Akaike'- Akaike's Information Criterion with critical value 2 (AIC) (default).
 'Bayes' - Bayes Information Criterion (BIC).
 'FPE' - Final Prediction Error (FPE).
 'LILC' - Khundrin's law ofiterated logarithm criterion (LILC).

-Vector with values of akaike's information criterion for models with N terms (where N is the vector position + 1).
+output_vector : array-like of shape = n_regressor Vector with values of akaike's information criterion for models with N terms (where N is the vector position + 1).

-Source code in sysidentpy\model_structure_selection\forward_regression_orthogonal_least_squares.py
+Source code in sysidentpy/model_structure_selection/forward_regression_orthogonal_least_squares.py

 def information_criterion(self, X: np.ndarray, y: np.ndarray) -> np.ndarray: